fbpx

 The ring of Kerry Car Trips

-The roads around The Ring of Kerry can be windy and narrow so you may need to have your wits about you if you’re behind the wheel.
+The roads around The Ring of Kerry can be windy and narrow, so you may need to have your wits about you if you’re behind the wheel.

-If you’re planning to spend a bit of time around the area, there are plenty of activities to keep busy.
-Whether you’re looking for outdoor activities such as fishing, cycling or horse riding, or you just want to sample the local cuisine, you’ll find what you’re looking for here.
+If you’re planning to spend a bit of time around the area, there are plenty of activities to keep you busy.
+Whether you’re looking for outdoor activities such as fishing, cycling or horse riding, or you want to sample the local cuisine, you’ll find what you’re looking for here.

 Causeway Coastal Route